jl2922/hps/README.md

 The encoding scheme of HPS is very similar to Google's protobuf.
 Google provides an [extremely detailed exlanation](https://developers.google.com/protocol-buffers/docs/encoding) on that.

-The differences between protobuf's encoding scheme and HPS' are:

-* Standard int types (int, long, etc) uses zigzag encoding as well.
-* No field numbers or wire types are stored, messages are always serialized and parsed in the same order (Unless explicitly specialized for custom types).
+The major difference between protobuf's encoding scheme and HPS' is that the field numbers or wire types are not stored and the messages are always serialized and parsed in the same order, unless explicitly specialized for custom types.
+This gives HPS a significant advantage in both the speed and the size of the serialized messages over protobuf on nested data structures, especially when deeper messages are small.

+Another difference is in the handling of the integral types.
+There is no specific types for signed integers like `sint32` or `sint64` and the zigzag varint encoding will be used on standard int types, i.e. `int`, `long long`, etc.
+And before serialization, we can use smaller integral types such as `int16_t` to store the data more compactly in a memory constrained environment, instead of at least `int32` as in protobuf.

 ## Benchmark